Comics Crash Course

 Where did comics come from, anyway?
 Find out where your favorite superheroes got their start and learn about the major eras of comic book art in this short video.

-Content Warning: This video includes images that may be disturbing to younger or more sensitive campers.
+Content Warning: This video includes images of cartoon violence that may be disturbing to younger or more sensitive campers.

 Start Drawing with Jarrett